 Saradha Group financial scandal: One of the biggest scandals to rock India, especially West Bengal the Saradha Group financial scandal was unearthed in 2013.
 The total amount involved was 40,000 crores, and the perpetrators were Kunal Ghosh, Sudipto Sen, Madan Mitra and many more.
 The scandal came about after the collapse of a Ponzi scheme being run by the Saradha Group, a consortium of over 200 private companies that was believed to be running collective investment schemes popularly known as chit funds.
-As a result of this scam, Rajya Sabha MP Kunal Ghosh (All India Trinamool Congress) has been in jail since Nov, 2013 for interrogation.
-The Odisha MP Ramchandra Hansda (Biju Janata Dal) MLA Pravat Tripathy (Biju Janata Dal) and former Odisha MLAs Subarna Naik (Biju Janata Dal)and Hitesh Kumar Bagarti (Bharatiya Janata Party) and All India Trinamool Congress MLA Madan Mitra were also arrested in relation to this case
+As a result of this scam, Rajya Sabha MP Kunal Ghosh (All India Trinamool Congress), the Odisha MP Ramchandra Hansda (Biju Janata Dal) MLA Pravat Tripathy (Biju Janata Dal), former Odisha MLAs Subarna Naik (Biju Janata Dal), Hitesh Kumar Bagarti (Bharatiya Janata Party) and All India Trinamool Congress MLA Madan Mitra were also arrested in relation to this case

 Kargil coffin scam: After the Kargil war in 1999, there were allegations that there was corruption in the purchase of coffins for the martyred soldiers by the BJP-led Government Of India.
 The government had lost 1,87,000 dollars in the entire scam.
 The CBI filed charges against several Army officers in 2009, but later found no evidence of corruption.

 Harshad Shantilal Mehta was an Indian stockbroker who grabbed headlines for the notorious BSE security scam of 1992.
-Mehta, along with his associates was accused of manipulating the rise in the Bombay Stock Exchange (BSE) in 1992 by taking advantage of the many loopholes in the banking system.
+Harshad Mehta, along with his associates was accused of manipulating the rise in the Bombay Stock Exchange (BSE) in 1992 by taking advantage of the many loopholes in the banking system.
 Mehta and co. drained off funds from inter-bank transactions.
 They bought huge amounts of shares at a premium causing the Sensex to rise dramatically.
-In 2017, a special court convicted four bank officers for criminal breach of trust and falsifications of accounts in a 25-year-old multi-crore securities scam cases involving the famous stockbroker, Harshad Mehta
+Harshad Mehta died on December 31, 2001.
+In 2017, a special court convicted four bank officers for criminal breach of trust and falsifications of accounts in a 25-year-old multi-crore securities scam cases

-A confidential report by the Intelligence Bureau has revealed that banned stockbroker Ketan Parekh masterminded a bull run playing with the stocks of major realty companies.
+After Harshad Mehta, Ketan Parekh scam rocked the Bombay Stock Exchange from 1998-2001.
+A confidential report by the Intelligence Bureau revealed that banned stockbroker Ketan Parekh masterminded a bull run playing with the stocks of major realty companies.
 Parekh and his associates cornered shares of several realty companies and then offloaded the stock to fund managers in the market.
-Ketan Parekh, an accused in several cases of stock market manipulation, has been convicted by a special CBI court in Mumbai in 2014 for cheating and sentenced to two years rigorous imprisonment
+Ketan Parekh, an accused in several cases of stock market manipulation, was convicted by a special CBI court in Mumbai in 2014 for cheating and sentenced to two years rigorous imprisonment